 “…Christ Jesus, who, being in the form of God, did not consider equality with God something to be grasped.
 But He emptied Himself, taking upon Himself the form of a servant, and was made in the likeness of men.
 And being found in the form of a man, He humbled Himself and became obedient to death, even death on a cross.
 Therefore God highly exalted Him and gave Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”
 (Philippians 2:6-11)

 At the manger, noblemen bowed down before Him as the king.
 At the cross, He was given a crown of thorns and mocked for calling Himself the King of the Jews.
-At the manger, Jesus’ new body was lovingly wrapped in strips of cloth to keep Him secure.
+At the birth of Jesus Christ, it was the manger where Jesus’ new body was lovingly wrapped in strips of cloth to keep Him secure.
 At the cross, Jesus’ broken body was lovingly wrapped in strips of cloth for burial.
 The cross and the manger represent two aspects of God’s divine purpose in sending His son – to live and to die.
 “The Word became flesh and dwelt among us,” John wrote.
 “He emptied Himself and took on the form of man,” Paul wrote.
 What powerful testimony of the great love of the Father to send His beloved Son!
 (John 3:16-17) What a beautiful devastation it must have been to His to see His Son born, knowing the real reason He had come: LOVE.

+The miracle of the cross – the sinless death and resurrection of Jesus Christ – and the birth of Jesus Christ, the pure and spotless Lamb continue to upend sin, death, hell and the gave.
+That’s why we worship!
+Jesus Christ is the primary reason to praise the Lord.
 There is no better time to worship Jesus than right now, in this moment.
 There is never a “convenient” time to praise the Lord and if you wait, you’ll never get around to it!
 Daily, moment by moment in some seasons, you must develop the spiritual discipline of giving glory to God.
 Jesus Christ was God’s peace on earth.
 Because of Him, there is “goodwill” – reconciliation – between sinful man and holy God.
 No more punishment of death for sin!!
 There is absolutely no better reason to worship than that!
 Start there.
 Stir yourself up.
 Reflect on the miracle of what Jesus did from start to finish during His time on earth.
 Sing a new song.
 Sing a Christmas carol!
 The cross and the manger are the two most powerful reasons to sing to the Lord and your life with Him in eternity is assured because of One Man who rose up from both.